RESUME WRITING GUIDE

 Presentation and attention to detail are critical

 - It is essential that your resume is error-free!
-Have several people you trust proofread your resume and have it critiqued by Career Services.
+Have several people you trust proofread your resume and have it critiqued by Career and Professional Development.

 - Print your resume on quality business paper using a high-quality printer.